-It is widely considered to be a very tough course; and correspondingly rewarding.
-The range of subjects offered is exceptionally wide: you can learn about everything from black holes to the most abstruse problems in logic.
+It is widely considered to be a very tough course, and correspondingly rewarding.
+The range of subjects offered is exceptionally wide: you can learn about everything from black holes to the most abstract problems in logic.

 Two features of the course are unusual.

-First, Mathematics cannot be taken jointly with any other course (no joint honours, no Maths-with-French) - it is a course for those wishing to specialise in Mathematics.
+First, Mathematics cannot be taken jointly with any other course (no joint honours degrees) - it is a course for those wishing to specialise in Mathematics.
 There is no possibility of taking papers from other subjects, except in the first year when you can choose to take the Physics paper from the Natural Sciences Tripos in place of 25% of the Mathematics course.